walimorris/SemperCodex/README.md

 a user interface which paints a visual representation of your network using the famous [JavaFx Application Platform](https://openjfx.io/), sharing your network and its devices' data in real time - only accessible to you locally.

-###System Network JSON Example
+### System Network JSON Example
 ***
-The following is an example of your LAN and its devices' data stored represented as JSON:
+The following is an example of your LAN and its devices' data represented as JSON:
 ```json
 {
   "hostSmartNode": {